puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/storage/volume-health-monitoring.md

 is exposed as Kubelet VolumeStats metrics.
 A new metric kubelet_volume_stats_health_status_abnormal is added.
 This metric includes two labels: `namespace` and `persistentvolumeclaim`.
 The count is either 1 or 0.
-1 indicates the volume is unhealthy, 0 indicates volume is healthy.
+1 indicates the volume is unhealthy, 0 indicates volume is well-being.
 For more information, please check [KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/1432-volume-health-monitor#kubelet-metrics-changes).

 {{< note >}}